 The Daimyo’s Samurai Museum & the Black Battle Bunny

 Just a few steps from the pharmacy is the Maeda Tosanokami-ke Shiryokan Museum, dedicated to the samurai family of the ruling lord’s second son.
 Spanning two floors, most of the museum’s contents are preserved documents and relics between the Maedas and the ruling Shogunate.
 History buffs can find letters written by Oda Nobunaga and Toyotomi Hideyoshi.
-English is limited.
+However, English is limited.

 Despite the austere nature of the museum’s contents, the real appeal for most visitors will be the two sets of samurai armor featured inside, one on each floor.
 In particular, the set on the first floor is the museum’s pride and joy.
 Nearly the entire set is covered in black lacquer, and is pronounced by a pair of silver rabbit ears, meant to evoke the wearer’s playfulness and cunning in battle.